This mountain resort boasts a list of summer family activities as long as its famed winter ski trails.

 Whether Crankworx is happening or not, Whistler is a mecca for cycling enthusiasts or even those just getting used to two wheels.
 For an easy ride, the Valley Trail offers 25 miles of flat, paved paths to explore around scenic lakes and forests.
 These trails are great for all ages and skill sets – strollers, scooters, trikes, and bikes are all welcome here.
 Pack a picnic and stop at one of the many parks along the way.

 For slightly more adventure, the single-track dirt trails near Lost Lake (known as the Zappa Trails and named after Frank Zappa songs) will give you and your kids more speed and more of a workout.
 These trails are a great introduction to the more advanced downhill trails in the bike park.
 When my kids were ages 7, 10, and 15, we all had fun exploring this network of rolling trails through the forest.
 Consult a trail map to know which trails have wood features for an extra thrill.
-The pump track, dirt bike jumps, and bike skills park are located near parking Lot 3 for bikers of all levels to warm up on.
+The recently renovated Multi Use Skate Park provides 50,000 square feet of skateable area.
+It's centrally located between the Village and Fitzsimmons Creek adjacent to parking lot 3.
+Next to the skate park, you'll find the Fitzsimmons Bike Park with a jump track, pump track, and beginner skills area to help bikers improve and gain confidence.

 For adrenaline junkies, buy a lift ticket and take your downhill bike to the bike park on Whistler Mountain.
 My 10- and 13-year old sons really love gaining speed and catching air while going off jumps on these downhill trails.
 I gave them a try, too – after renting a bike and full protective gear!
 But if you’re a slow and cautious rider like me, be prepared to pull over and let (lots) of other riders pass.